Categories

 Gates, D. (2010).
 The Body Ecology Diet.
 Bogart, GA: B.E.D.
 Publications

-Disclaimer: Content on this site in the form of opinions, ideas, recipes, and lifestyle/dietary advice are provided for general information only; primarily educational in nature; and should not be treated as a substitute for your doctor’s medical advice or another health professional that you, the reader, may require for any cause whatsoever, now or in future.
+Disclaimer: Content on this site in form of opinions, ideas, recipes, and lifestyle/dietary advice are for general information only; primarily educational in nature; and should not be treated as a substitute for your doctor’s medical advice or another health professional that you, the reader, may require for any cause whatsoever, now or in future.

 May all bellies be happy!